 Mrs. Rose Kennedy tours the PARC Campus and enjoys what PARC is accomplishing.

-Clifton and Dorothy Well donate $50,000 and a new 10,000 square foot building becomes the expanded Sheltered Workshop Program.
+Clifton and Dorothy Weil donate $50,000 and a new 10,000 square foot building becomes the expanded Sheltered Workshop Program.
+The building is named Weil Habilitation Center.

 PARC’s First Annual Golf Tournament is held at the Bardmoor Golf Course for all to enjoy.